A Tradition of Firsts: A Brief History of the Department of Critical Care Medicine

 Co-founder of the Society of Critical Care Medicine, intensivist educator, ethicist and adventurer

 Ake Grenvik was recruited to the University by Peter Safar, becoming the one of the first physicians formally trained in critical care medicine.
 His passion for education led to the creation of the Multidisciplinary Critical Care Training Program for critical care fellows.
 He followed this innovation by pioneering the development of the first critical care medicine board exam.
 His clinical legacy endures as a co-developer of the first guidelines for the determination of brain death, and in transplantation ethics, informed consent, and care of the terminally ill through his role as the Chair of the UPMC Ethics Panel.
-Nationally, he is recognized as one of three co-founders of the Society of Critical Care Medicine.
+Nationally, he is recognized as a founding member of the Society of Critical Care Medicine.
 During a 41-year career at Pitt, Dr. Grenvik served as the research director for the Peter M. Winter Institute for Simulation Education and Research until 2007; he published over 300 peer-reviewed articles and book chapters.

 Founder of the Department of Critical Care Medicine, prodigious researcher, surgeon, intensivist, and educator